Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

-to compare with~\eqref{eq_rl} and~\eqref{eq_ll}. {Importantly, when we use the nanostructures excited by a vortex beam, such combinations do not appear for internal or scattered fields~\cite{Bohren1998Mar}, while the resonant frequencies of magnetic and electric multipoles a generally different, except the helicity-preserving structures ~\cite{Lasa-Alonso2023-Ontheoriginofthe, Graf2019-AchiralHelicityPre, Fernandez-Corbaton2013-Forwardandbackward}.} Thus, further we can just consider the total angular momentum projection of a beam $m^{\text{in}}$, and the problem becomes almost fully analogous to the one considered in~\cite{Nikitina2023-Nonlinearcirculardi}.
+Thus, we further prove that we can just consider the total angular momentum projection of a beam $m^{\text{in}}$ (except the case $m^{\text{in}}=0$, which is commented in discussions), which obeys a ``modified by nanostructure'' conservation law, and the problem becomes almost fully analogous to the one considered in~\cite{Nikitina2023-Nonlinearcirculardi}.
 Now we can move to the discussion of the nonlinear response.